 We have only recently licensed the rights to develop our lead product candidate, tipifarnib, from Janssen Pharmaceutica NV, or Janssen, and the development of tipifarnib prior to our license was conducted wholly by Janssen or any third parties with which it had contracted.
 As a result, we were not involved with nor did we have any control over any of those development activities.
 Because we had no input on Janssen's development activities relating to tipifarnib, we may discover that all or certain elements of the trials and studies it performed have not been in compliance with applicable regulatory standards or have otherwise been deficient, particularly relative to current requirements as development of tipifarnib began in the 1990's.
 Any such deficiency in the prior development of tipifarnib may adversely affect our ability to obtain regulatory approval for tipifarnib.
-We and Janssen are in the process of transitioning the development program documentation and databases from studies previously conducted by Janssen to us.
-We cannot assure you that our efforts to transition all of the necessary documentation from Janssen will be completed on a timely basis, or at all.
-If we are unable to successfully complete the transition of Janssen's tipifarnib development documentation and database to us on a timely basis, our development plans may be delayed, which could harm our business, prospects, financial condition and results of operations.
+We and Janssen are in the process of transitioning the safety database from studies previously conducted by Janssen to us.
+We cannot assure you that our efforts to transition the database from Janssen will be completed on a timely basis, or at all.
+If we are unable to successfully complete the transition of Janssen's tipifarnib safety database to us on a timely basis, our development plans may be delayed, which could harm our business, prospects, financial condition and results of operations.

-If serious adverse events or unacceptable side effects are identified during the development of our product candidates, we may need to abandon or limit our development of some of our product candidates.\
+If serious adverse events or unacceptable side effects are identified during the development of our product candidates, we may need to abandon or limit our development of some of our product candidates.

 If our product candidates are associated with undesirable side effects in preclinical or clinical trials or have characteristics that are unexpected, we may need to interrupt, delay or abandon their development or limit development to more narrow uses or subpopulations in which the undesirable side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
-Tipifarnib has been studied in more than 5,000 patients, including more than 600 patients at the dose and schedule we are currently using in our Phase 2 trial.
-At that dose and schedule, and at other doses and schedules we may use in our clinical trials, tipifarnib exhibited a manageable side effect profile and was generally well tolerated.
+Tipifarnib has been studied in more than 5,000 oncology patients and was generally well tolerated and exhibited a manageable side effect profile.
 The most common hematologic adverse events of any grade were neutropenia (low white blood cell count), anemia and thrombocytopenia (low platelet count).
-The most common non-hematologic adverse events of any grade were gastrointestinal system disorders (nausea, anorexia, diarrhea and vomiting, and abdominal pain), fatigue and fever.
+The most common non-hematologic adverse events of any grade were gastrointestinal system disorders (nausea, anorexia, diarrhea and vomiting), fatigue and rash.

-Treatment discontinuation with this regimen was approximately 20%.
+Treatment discontinuation across the prior tipifarnib clinical studies has been in the range of approximately 20-25%.
 There is no guarantee that additional or more severe side effects will not be identified through further clinical studies.
 Rights to develop tipifarnib in certain non-oncology indications have been granted by Janssen to EB Pharma, a subsidiary of Eiger BioPharmaceuticals.
 Janssen may grant rights to other non-oncology indications to other third parties.
 Undesirable side effects may be identified in clinical trials that EB Pharma or any other third party may conduct in non-oncology indications, which may negatively impact the development, commercialization or potential value of tipifarnib.
 These or other drug-related side effects could affect patient recruitment or the ability of enrolled patients to complete the trial or result in potential product liability claims.
 Many compounds developed in the biopharmaceutical industry that initially showed promise in early-stage testing for treating cancer have later been found to cause side effects that prevented further development of the compound.
 Any of these occurrences may harm our business, financial condition and prospects significantly.